 San Juan del Sur

 Many will disagree with me and that’s fine, but San Juan del Sur is my favorite surf town in Central America.
-It’s been around forever since they used the Rio San Juan and Lake Nicaragua to cross the Isthmus before the Panana Canal existed.
+Actually, it’s my favorite beach town in Central America, period.
+It’s been around forever, since they used the Rio San Juan and Lake Nicaragua to cross the Isthmus before the Panana Canal existed.
 Mark Twain stayed here, but I don’t think he surfed.
 Nowadays San Juan del Sur is a glorious ramshackle collection of clapboard homes, hostels, high-end hotels, and bars/restaurants.
 The surfing ain’t bad either.
 Not on the main town beach, no. But from San Juan del Sur you have easy access to many top quality surfing beaches.

 Gigante means “giant” which might well be someone’s idea of a joke.
 I guess they’re referring to Playa Gigante, the beach, which is huge.
-What you’ll find here are a few restaurants and bars, some hostels, and the exclusive Aqua Wellness Resort on the next beach to the south.
+The town, if you can call it that, is tiny.
+What you’ll find here are a few restaurants and bars, some hostels, and the exclusive Aqua Oceanfront Resort on the next beach to the south.
 To the north, you’ll find world-class surf at Colorado, Panga Drops, and Amarillo.

 Up in the north of Nicaragua, near to the colonial town of Leon, is the village of Las Peñitas.
 You won’t find the hustle and bustle of San Juan del Sur here, but it’s busier than Gigante, especially at weekends.
 People love this place and often end up staying for a long time – my friend Ben from England ended up here for five weeks!
 Anyway, the surf is consistent and you won’t find crowds here.
 Non-surfers also have the much mellower Poneloya beach next door to chill on if they want.